J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

-The dispersion in the metallicity offsets when $\mathcal{X}_{\rm ISL}$ magnitudes were used, noted $\sigma^{\rm acc}_{\rm ISL}$, are gathered in Table~\ref{tab:jplus_calib}.
-However, the systematic nature of the offsets, with a clear smooth variation with galactic latitude (Fig.~\ref{fig:ufeh_1d}), implies that the relevant measurement of the accuracy is not the dispersion, but the edge-to-edge ($\pm2\sigma$) variation.
-In this context, we estimated the accuracy as the offset difference between the 5th percentile and the 95th percentile in $\Delta \mathcal{X}_{\rm FeH}$ distribution.
-This measurement is expressed as $s_{\rm ISL}$ in Table~\ref{tab:jplus_calib}.
+The different accuracy measurements are gathered in Table~\ref{tab:jplus_calib} and shown in Fig.~\ref{fig:ufeh_dist}.
 We find that the calibration accuracy when metallicity effects are neglected is well above 1\% for the passbands at $\lambda < 4\,500$ \AA\ and accounts for $s_{\rm ISL} \sim 0.07$, $0.07$, $0.05$, $0.03$, and $0.02$ mag in $u$, $J0378$, $J0395$, $J0410$, and $J0430$.
 The impact is milder in the redder passbands, with $\sim0.01$ mag in $J0861$ and $z$, and negligible in the $J0515$ and $J0660$ passbands.

 The numbers above should be representative of the calibration accuracy of J-PLUS DR1, complementing the results presented in \citet{clsj19jcal}.
 The estimated systematic errors are much larger than the precision errors, limiting the J-PLUS scientific outcome when using the DR1 calibration.
 This is illustrated in Sect.~\ref{sec:ZMW}.